MENU

 |

-Opened 1891 by Metropolitan Board of Works from cleared slum dwellings under “Artisans’ and Labourers’ Dwelling Improvement Act 1875; refurbished late 1980s.
+Opened in 1891 by Metropolitan Board of Works from cleared slum dwellings under “Artisans’ and Labourers’ Dwelling Improvement Act 1875; refurbished late 1980s.

 |